|

 the roots. |

 the plant and firmly pull upward.
-These plant have thick, sturdy leaves
+These plants have thick, sturdy

 so they can withstand a strong tug.
 If the plant and container won't